Voljega/scripts4recalbox/Randomizer/README.md

 ## Rdm format and customisation

-Rdm files now contains three tags to allow randomization of games base on three criteria, values are sepatated by ';' :
+Rdm files now contains three tags to allow randomization of games base on three criteria, values are sepatated by `;` :
 * `systems:` list of systems (short name) which can be randomy selected. all systems if this tag is not present. case insensitive
 * `genres:` list of genres which can be randomy selected. all genres if tag is not present. case insentitive, can contain spaces
 * `gamestrings:` strings contained in name of selectable games. case insensitive

 Here are a few examples :
-* Pinball games on All systems
+* Platform games on All systems
 ```
 genres:platform
 ```